 At initial recognition, the Company measures the financial liabilities at fair value plus transaction costs, except for financial liabilities at fair value through profit or loss where all other attributable costs are charged to the statement of profit or loss.
-The other financial liabilities, represented in creditors and other credit balances, and bank loans, are subsequently measures at amortised cost using the effective interest method.
+The other financial liabilities, represented in Other payables, and bank loans, are subsequently measures at amortised cost using the effective interest method.

-22(j) Capital
+23 (j) Capital